NervosEducationHub/EducationHubArticles/Unlocking_CKB_Liquidity_iCKB/index.md

 category: Popular
 subtitle: 'By introducing a liquid staking derivative on CKB, iCKB unlocks new layers of composability, efficiency, and inclusion for Nervos users.'
 date: '2025-09-22T16:00:00.000Z'
+author: Femi
 ---

 One of the defining features of CKB (the Common Knowledge Base) is the **[NervosDAO](https://explorer.nervos.org/nervosdao)**, a built-in staking mechanism that lets CKByte (also referred to as CKB) holders earn passive rewards by locking their tokens.
 While this supports the network’s long-term sustainability and helps protect against inflation, it comes with a trade-off: tokens staked in the DAO are locked for approximately 30 days.
 This lock-up restricts user liquidity and limits participation in the growing DeFi ecosystem on CKB.
 To solve this, the **[iCKB](https://ickb.org)** protocol was created: a smart, noncustodial liquid staking solution that bridges the gap between DAO participation and liquidity freedom.
 Developed by **[Phroi](https://phroi.com)** with support from the **[Nervos Foundation](https://www.nervos.org/foundation)**, iCKB allows users to stake CKB in the DAO and receive a tradable token in return iCKB that continues to accrue yield while remaining usable across DeFi applications.

 ## Understanding the Basics: What Is iCKB?

 At its core, iCKB is a synthetic token that represents CKB locked in the NervosDAO.
-The iCKB protocol launched on September 12, 2024, at which point** 1 iCKB** was already worth **1.15343076 CKB** due to accumulated DAO rewards since the CKB genesis block.
+The iCKB protocol launched on September 12, 2024, at which point **1 iCKB** was already worth **1.15343076 CKB** due to accumulated DAO rewards since the CKB genesis block.
 While conceptually iCKB represents inflation-protected CKB pegged to the genesis block value (November 15, 2019), the actual iCKB protocol deployment occurred nearly 5 years later when significant secondary issuance had already occurred.

 ## How the iCKB Exchange Rate Works